Counseling and Personnel Services (MEd)

 Notes: ECPY 674 Practicum in School Counseling must be applied for by March 1 for Fall term and October 1 for Spring term.

-1. Students must earn at least a "B" or better in ECPY 630 to be eligible to enroll in ECPY 674 School Counseling Practicum.
+1. Students must earn at least a "B" in ECPY 630 to be eligible to enroll in ECPY 674 School Counseling Practicum.

 2. For school counseling certification, a grade of "B" or better is required in ECPY 674.